 Create a visual learning board on your wall.

-Depending on the age of your child, find images online and print out the things he wants to learn more about.
+Depending on your child’s age, find images online, and print out the things he wants to learn more about.
 In our case, I would print images of chess games, a giant squid, the history of video games, Egyptian pyramids, dragons, cupcakes, and more.
-After printing the images out, my son would tape up the images all over the wall and we would talk about why he wanted to learn more about certain subjects.
-This would give me great insight into the sorts of library and online resources I would need to gather to in order to create lessons.
+After printing the images out, my son would tape the images all over the wall, and we would discuss why he wanted to learn more about certain subjects.
+This would give me great insight into the different library and online resources I would need to gather to create lessons.

 Create “stations” in your designated space, but don’t be married to using them.